The Higgs Portal to Cosmology: Higgs and singlet condensates

 If the Higgs initial value is large so that $V^{\prime \prime} (h) > 9 H^2/4$, it evolves classically to smaller values as long as its energy density does not affect inflation.\footnote{This is not strictly speaking necessary before the last 60 e--folds of inflation.
 At the early stage, the energy density can be dominated by the Higgs field, see the discussion in Section~\ref{stab-infl}.} Then, its effective mass becomes small and the above considerations apply.

 During inflation, the field is ``frozen'' in the sense that $\langle h^2 \rangle$ remains constant.
 After inflation, the Hubble rate decreases and the Higgs evolution gets soon dominated by the classical term.
 The field oscillates around $h=0$ in a quartic potential inducing an oscillating mass term for the SU(2) gauge bosons.
 This results in resonant production of the latter and the condensate decays quickly.
 Lattice simulations show that this occurs after ${\cal O}(10)$ oscillations \cite{Enqvist:2015sua} (see \cite{Figueroa:2015rqa} for the Abelian case).
-Since the Higgs energy density is very small, in standard cosmology the Higgs condensate evaporates without leaving any significant trace.\footnote{In some cases, the Higgs VEV modulation may lead to kinematic blocking of some of the reheating channels thereby inducing observable density perturbations \cite{Karam:2020skk},\cite{Litsa:2020rsm}.}
+Since the Higgs energy density is very small, in standard cosmology the Higgs condensate evaporates without leaving any significant trace.\footnote{In some cases, the Higgs VEV modulation may lead to kinematic blocking of some of the reheating channels thereby inducing observable density perturbations \cite{Karam:2020skk},\cite{Litsa:2020rsm}.
+The initial studies of this phenomenon can be found in \cite{Lu:2019tjj}.}

 Similar considerations apply to other light scalars, except these can be stable and constitute secluded dark matter \cite{Markkanen:2018gcw},\cite{Cosme:2018nly},\cite{Alonso-Alvarez:2018tus}.
 Although such scenarios are subject to strong isocurvature perturbation constraints, they can be viable for certain parameter choices.
 Suppose we have a light scalar $s$ with mass $m_s$ and self--interaction $\lambda_s s^4/4 $.
 At weak coupling, the field goes through the following main stages in its evolution: (1) the condensate $\langle s^2 \rangle \simeq 0.13 \, {H^2 \over \sqrt{\lambda_s}} $ forms during inflation, (2) after inflation, the field starts oscillating around $s=0$ with a decreasing amplitude $\propto a^{-1}$, (3) the field enters a non--relativistic regime, where the mass term dominates the potential.
 Since $s$ is stable and non--relativistic, it plays the role of cold dark matter.
 If the coupling is not too small, the scalar can also thermalize due to self--interactions and its final abundance would then be dictated by the usual freeze--out.
 The scalar condensate can account for all of the dark matter for a range of the couplings and masses.
 In particular, if no thermalization occurs, simple scaling arguments show that the correct relic density of DM is reproduced for \cite{Markkanen:2018gcw}